 Following the review of the foregoing literature, this study identified four dimensions of atmospherics that is suited to a coffee shop setting.
-The dimensions are (1) facility aesthetic, includes interior design and decor; (2) ambient condition, which consists of music, temperature, noise, cleanliness, and odour; (3) spatial layout, which includes seating arrangement and layout; (4) social interaction, which includes employee (e.g. number, appearance, and behaviour); other customers (e.g. number, appearance and behaviour).
+The dimensions are (1) facility aesthetic, includes interior design and decor, (2) ambient condition, which consist of music, temperature, noise, cleanliness and odour, (3) spatial layout, which includes seating arrangement and layout, and (4) social, which includes employee (e.g. number, appearance, behaviour) and other customers (e.q number, appearance and behaviour).